Freeze-Thaw Weathering and Degradation: The Effect on Road Pavements

 For frost heave to occur, three conditions need to be met:

-1. The presence of materials which are frost susceptible.
-Many agencies chose to classify materials as being frost susceptible if 10% or more passes a 0.075 mm sieve or 3 percent or more passes a 0.02 mm sieve
+- The presence of materials which are frost susceptible.
+Many agencies chose to classify materials as being frost susceptible if 10% or more passes a 0.075 mm sieve or 3 percent or more passes a 0.02 mm sieve.

 What is the effect of frost heave?

-The upward non-uniform soil heave lifts the pavement and induces bending stresses in the asphalt layer that can result in cracking.
+The upward non-uniform soil heave lifts the pavement and induces bending stresses in the asphalt layer which can result in cracking.
 This bending effect can be aggravated by the weight of snow ploughed onto the road edges.
-Pavement damage caused by frost heave is a major problem in countries that experience frigid winter conditions, particularly on low volume roads with thinner asphalt layers.
+Pavement damage caused by frost heave is a major problem in countries that experience frigid winter conditions, particularly on low-volume roads with thinner asphalt layers.

 What is thaw weakening and how does it work?